Ánimo Leadership Graduation Requirements

 •Receiving a phone call or text message violates the “off and out of site” rule

 •Lending an electronic device to a friend does not exempt the device from confiscation

 •Parents may call the main office at 323-565-4420 to speak to their students for important purposes.
 Similarly, students may come to the main office if they need to call home.
 Communication with a parent on a cell phone during the school day (other than lunch) violates the Electronic Devices Policy.

 Violation 1 - Parent Phone Call/Warning Log: Electronic device turned into the Administrator’s office and is returned to the student at the end of the school day after an explanation of school rules.
 Parent or guardian is also called to inform them of the issue.
-One detention (20 minutes) is assigned.
+One lunch detention (20 minutes) may be assigned.

-Violation 2 – Parent Meeting at School Site/Log #2: Electronic device will be returned to a parent or guardian after an explanation of school rules at the end of the school day (if parent is unavailable, phone will be returned and meeting with parent scheduled.
-Two detentions (40 minutes) are assigned to student.
+Violation 2 – Parent Meeting at School Site/Log #2: Electronic device will be returned to a parent or guardian after an explanation of school rules at the end of the school day.
+Two lunch detentions (40 minutes) will be assigned to student.

 Violation 3 - Parent Conference/Log #3: Parents will need to come in for a parent conference or parents shadow and review of school rules/procedures.
 Phone will be returned to a parent at the end of the day.
-Three detentions assigned (60 minutes) to the student.
+Three lunch detentions (60 minutes) will be assigned to the student.

 Lost or Stolen Devices:

 Ánimo Leadership advises students and parents to leave all valuable belongings at home.
 As such, ALCHS will not be responsible for any lost or stolen electronic devices, nor will it devote time and resources to investigating lost or stolen devices.